dresende/node-orm2/Readme.md

 ## This package is not actively maintained

-If you're starting a new project, please consider using one of the following instead as they have a much more active community:
+If you're starting a new project, consider using one of the following instead as they have a more active community:
 * https://github.com/bookshelf/bookshelf
 * https://github.com/sequelize/sequelize